Diner Dash: Hometown Hero

 Diner Dash: Hometown Hero is the fourth installment in the Diner Dash series of casual games.
-It was developed and published by PlayFirst. it was launched on September 25, 2007.
+It was developed and published by PlayFirst, and was launched on September 25, 2007.

 Story

-Flo returns to her hometown to visit her Grandma, Florence, only to find the place having turned into a run-down ghost town.
+Flo returns to her hometown to visit her Grandma, Florence, only to find the place in such a desperate state it looks like a run-down ghost town.
 Flo decides to use her culinary skills to rejuvenate the town by improving the eateries at all the formerly popular hangouts.

 Flo and Grandma begin with the zoo, only to discover the zoo is now desolate.
 They head to the cafe, but are appalled at the service.
-The cafe waiter tells them that the reason for the zoo's poor state is recent funding cuts by the city.
+The cafe waiter tells them that the reason for the zoo's poor state is recent funding cuts by the city council.
 The two rejuvenate the zoo and it becomes successful again.

 Flo and Grandma then head to the baseball park to watch a game, but attendance is poor.
-The park's diner is lackluster too, as Flo and Grandma hear a customer complain about the hot dog he waited for 30 minutes having turned cold.
+The park's diner is just as lackluster, as Flo and Grandma hear a customer complain that the hot dog he waited for 30 minutes has turned cold.
 They then revive the baseball park and bring it to its former glory.

 Flo and Grandma visit the museum and find it in a state of depression.
 Flo's favorite dinosaur fossil is gone.
-The janitor is all alone, as he has to work as the curator, and the grill's cook and waiter, all at the same time.
+The janitor is all alone, as he also has to work as the curator, and the grill's cook and waiter, all at the same time.
 Flo and Grandma then revive the museum with the help of the customers and the museum celebrates its grand reopening.

 Flo and Grandma later go to the Boardwalk Beach.
 During the trip, Grandma Florence tells Flo about the discotheque she used to own when she was younger.
 When Flo notices an old building, which was apparently the aforementioned disco, Grandma says that she was unable to keep it afloat, and all that is left now is a parking lot.
 Flo and Grandma head to a shack at the park for a funnel cake, but decide to help the poorly managed waiters when they see how bad the amusement park has got.

-Once the amusement park has been successfully restored, Flo decides to take a ride on the park's rollercoaster before leaving and ends up warping back in time.
+Once the amusement park has been successfully restored, Flo decides to take a ride on the park's rollercoaster before leaving and ends up warping back in time; it turns out the rollercoaster is an actual time machine.
 Flo finds herself in the 70's and discovers Grandma Florence's disco.
 She runs inside, where she meets a younger Florence in her 30's.
 Flo then resolves to help Florence keep her eatery afloat by helping her.

 After helping Florence, Flo says goodbye, runs back to the rollercoaster, and warps back to the present time.
 When Flo encounters Grandma Florence in the present, she tells her about the disco and discovers that Florence's Groovy Disco is up and running.
-Grandma tells Flo that a woman who looks very familiar to her had helped her.
+Grandma tells Flo that a woman who looks familiar to her had helped her.
 Flo and Grandma Florence enter the disco and celebrate its anniversary.